Chapter 7: The Research Question

 Use software like Linguistic Inquiry and Word Count (LIWC) to score lyrics based on positive and negative emotion words.

+Pros: Fast, replicable, no coder training needed.
 Cons: Misses context (sarcasm, irony, metaphor).
 “I’m bad” in Michael Jackson’s song is positive, not negative.
+Napier and Shamir (2018) used this approach across decades of Billboard lyrics but acknowledged these limitations.

 Option 2: Human Coding